 OSMP's Plan Types

 The Master Plan focuses OSMP’s energy, funding and expertise on a clear vision for the next decade and beyond.
 It describes our five focus areas- or central management themes- which are: Ecosystem Health and Resilience; Agriculture Today and Tomorrow; Responsible Recreation, Stewardship and Enjoyment; Community Connection, Education, and Inclusion; and Financial Sustainability.
 It articulates our aspirations and our collective hopes as desired outcomes for the future of OSMP- with broad management strategies to achieve them as well as examples of actions that will fulfill Master Plan guidance.
 It also sets manageable expectations about what can be achieved given our uncertain financial future.

 The purpose of the plan is to maintain and enhance agricultural-related values for the community by ensuring the long-term sustainability of agricultural operations, by taking a conservation approach that supports the ecological health of OSMP lands, and by fostering key connections between the community and its agricultural lands.

-The city adopted the Forest Ecosystem Management Plan in 1999 to address the growing need for ecosystem management on open space lands.
+The Forest Ecosystem Management Plan addresses the need for ecosystem management on open space lands.